PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 Based on these requirements

-* The cell should display a workersupport screen to the worker
+* The cell should display a worker support screen to the worker
 * Depending on the workers input (*success*, *failure*) the product either moves to the next station or goes into a scrap container